Tube Feeding

 Reasons for Tube Feeding

 There are many reasons why babies, children and adults may require a feeding tube.
-The medical conditions that can lead to feeding difficulties that can be severe enough to require tube feeding are varied, and many of them aren’t visible.
+The medical conditions that can lead to feeding difficulties where tube feeding is needed, are varied, and many of them aren’t visible.